-One might question whether English PE truly involves left branch extraction in the first place.
-Before proceeding to an account of (17) that relies on an analysis of PE as left branch extraction, I will present some arguments that this is indeed the correct analysis.
+One might question whether English PE truly involves movement in the first place.
+Before proceeding to an account of (17) that relies on an analysis of PE as actual left-branch extraction, here I present some arguments that this is indeed the correct analysis.

-Recall the odd fact that English PE only occurs with long-distance A'-movement and is no good in monoclausal derivations, unlike standard PE languages like Hungarian.
+Recall the odd fact that English PE only occurs with long-distance A'-movement contexts, unlike more standard PE languages like Hungarian.
 This fact might be thought to show that English PE is an illusion created by a DP-internal parenthetical, between the possessor and ['s].
-The presence of this parenthetical makes the resulting construction always appear multi-clausal, since the DP-internal parenthetical ends us up with an additional verb in the surface string.
-For instance, my initial PE example in (3) above could be true extraction in bi-clausal context (28a), or a single clause with a parenthetical they said inside of the possessed DP (28b):
+This parenthetical makes the resulting construction always appear multi-clausal, since the DP-internal parenthetical ends us up with an additional verb in the surface string.
+For instance, my initial PE example in (3) could be true extraction in bi-clausal context (28a), or a single clause with a parenthetical they said inside of the possessed DP (28b):